Grammar Translation Method

 - Grammar Translation Method mainly a teacher-centred method that’s why learners get less opportunity to interact with the teachers.

-- Students are not offered to produce their own sentences in the classroom.
+- The students are not offered to produce their own sentences in the classroom.

 - They get less opportunity to develop their speaking and listening skills.